unixorn/zsh-quickstart-kit/Readme.md

 3. Install the patched font in a valid X font path.
 Valid font paths can be listed with `xset q`: `mv YourChosenPowerlineFont.otf ~/.fonts`
 4. Update the font cache for the path the font was installed in (root privileges may be needed for updating the font cache for some paths): `fc-cache -vf ~/.fonts/`

-After installing a Powerline-compatible font, you will also need to configure your terminal emulator to use your selected Powerline-compatible font.
+After installing a Nerdfont or Powerline-compatible font, you will also need to configure your terminal emulator to use your selected Powerline-compatible font.
 The name of the correct font usually ends with *for Powerline*.

 If the Powerline symbols cannot be seen, try closing all instances of the terminal emulator.
 The X Server may also need to be restarted for the new font to correctly load.

-If you still can’t see the new Powerline fonts then double-check that the font has been installed to a valid X font path.
+If you still can’t see the new fonts then double-check that the font has been installed to a valid X font path.

 If you get garbled branch glyphs, make sure there isn't a separate font setting for non-ASCII characters in your terminal application that you also need to set to use a Powerline-compatible font.
 Konsole needs to be set to use UTF-8 encoding, for example.